Lee-Enfield No. 4 MK. I (T) sniper rifle

 R.S.A.F.
 ENFIELD CONVERSIONS

 In 1941 and early 1942, 1,403 Lee-Enfield No. 4 MK.
 I rifles were converted at Royal Small Arms Factory Enfield.
 Most, but not all, of these were 1931 and 1933 Trials rifles.
-A very few of these early conversions by Enfield were Stevens-Savage made in the USA and a few may have been made by Maltby and BSA.
-Rifles converted by them are marked with a tiny Enfield examiner’s stamp on the top of the front scope pad and NO “S51” stamp on the underside of the butt stock.
+At least one of these early conversions by Enfield was a Stevens-Savage No. 4 Mk.
+I made in the USA and a few may have been made by Maltby and BSA.
+Rifles converted by them are marked with a tiny Enfield examiner’s stamp on the top of the front scope pad and no “S51” stamp on the underside of the butt stock.

 HOLLAND AND HOLLAND CONVERSIONS